 Shortly after making that sale, I got a call from that customer.
 He wasn’t happy.
 The sockets I sold him were standard size sockets and his truck needed a metric size socket.
 He couldn’t remove the tires from his truck.
 He was pretty upset spending that much money and then the first time he tried to use the impact wrench, he couldn’t use it on his wheels.

 I understood his frustration, so I told him not to worry.
 I told him he would be receiving a 33mm socket the next day at no charge.
 He was delighted to hear this.
 It wasn’t an inexpensive proposition for me, seeing that he was in Iowa and my warehouse is in Ohio.
 But I sent him the tool at no charge, including shipping.

-He originally bought a socket set to solve a problem and it didn't solve the problem.
+He had bought a socket set to solve a problem and it didn’t solve the problem.
 If I had not done what I did, I would have lost a customer forever.
 But as it turned out, I think I gained a customer forever.
 This past year, he spent more money with me than he did initially.
 I was glad to give him something for free and maintain his loyalty.

 A new issue was uncovered

 This particular problem had not previously occurred.
 I’ve been in the tool business for 42 years, but what customers need today is not what they used 40, 30, 20 or even 10 years ago.
 There are more parts in today’s vehicles that need metric tools.